erroronline1/caro/readme.md

     * check if similar items have been ordered recently?
 * more compression of order attachment images
 * ::markdown:: in composer => mdcontent / also _pdf.php
-* order document as fallback
-* audit preparation and execution markdown available button for textareas
-* product search labels with separate text including article name?
+* audit and management review: select timespan (last 12 month by default?)
+* add user-hard-hat.svg

 ## Content
 * [Aims](#aims)